ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 Create a Python package `NI Measurement UI Creator` which creates `.measui` files for the measurements, thereby reducing the manual efforts of creating measui files after modifying the measurement.

 The CLI tool prompts the user with necessary information about the measurements and the output files created.
-The measui files measurements are available under the file location given by the user.
+The measui files will be created at the user-provided output path.
 If any unexpected event occurs, the tool prompts the user to go through the `log.txt` file which will be created in the same file location as measui files.
-The available running measurements in the system will listed down for the user using `ni_measurement_sdk_service` package, to create UI files for those measurements.
+The active measurements in the system will be listed down for the user using `ni_measurement_sdk_service` package, to create UI files for the selected measurements.

-It supports the following the UI elements,
+It supports the following UI elements,

 - Numeric Indicator
 - Numeric Control